Paul-Dempsey/pachde1/docs/index.md

 ## For developers

-For developers, 2.3 includes demonstrations of hot-panel-reload (all new modules), SVG theming (all modules), a flyout panel (FancyBox), and an options dialog box (Info).
+For developers, 2.3 and above includes demonstrations of hot-panel-reload (all new modules), SVG theming (all modules), a flyout panel (FancyBox), and options dialog boxes (Info, FancyBox, FancyBox Mini).

 ---